harness/developer-hub/release-notes/chaos-engineering.md

     ![](./static/chaos-infra-upgrade-needed.png)

 1. Edit the YAML definitions of experiments to update the chaosnative/go-runner image to version 0.13.1.
+Do the same for experiments in custom chaos hubs that may be connected to your project.
 :::

 * Added audit events for various GameDay operations such as create, update, etc., so that users can easily audit operations done on their GameDays.
 (CHAOS-1709)